-The Nullness Checker supports a form of conditional nullness types, via the @AssertNonNullIfTrue method annotation.
+The Nullness Checker supports a form of conditional nullness types, via the @AssertNonNullIfTrue and @AssertNonNullIfFalse method annotations.
 The annotation on a method declares that some expressions are non-null, if the method returns true.

 Consider java.io.File.
 Method File.listFiles() may return null, but is specified to return a non-null value if File.isDirectory() is true.
 The same holds for method File.list().
 You can declare this relationship in the following way: